 3 Silent Classics by Josef von Sternberg

-Vienna-born, New York–raised Josef von Sternberg directed some of the most influential, stylish dramas ever to come out of Hollywood.
-Though best known for his star-making collaborations with Marlene Dietrich, von Sternberg began his career during the final years of the silent era, dazzling audiences and critics with his films’ dark visions and innovative cinematography.
-The titles in this collection, made on the cusp of the sound age, are three of von Sternberg’s greatest works, gritty evocations of gangster life (Underworld), the Russian Revolution (The Last Command), and working-class desperation (The Docks of New York) made into shadowy movie spectacle.
-Criterion is proud to present these long unavailable classics of American cinema, each with two musical scores.
+Vienna-born, New York–raised Josef von Sternberg directed some of the most influential and stylish dramas ever to come out of Hollywood.
+Though best known for his later star-making collaborations with actor Marlene Dietrich, von Sternberg began his career during the final years of the silent era, dazzling audiences and critics with his films’ dark visions and innovative cinematography.
+The titles in this collection, made on the cusp of the sound age, are three of von Sternberg’s greatest works, gritty evocations of gangster life (Underworld), the Russian Revolution (The Last Command), and working-class desperation (The Docks of New York) rendered as shadowy movie spectacle.

-The first disc, Underworld presents a lone video essay.
-Entitled Underworld: How it Came to Be, this 36-minute video essay hosted by UCLA professor Janet Bergstrom makes up for the lack of much else on the disc, including the lack of an audio commentary.
-While speaking over scenes from films, stills of photographs, documents, letters, notes, and sketches, Bergstrom first covers von Sternberg’s early life and how he managed to get into film.
-She covers his first film, The Salvation Hunters, with great detail, and how it was seen by Charlie Chaplin who praised it and picked it up to distribute through United Artists.
+Disc 1, which presents Underworld includes the feature Underworld: How it Came to Be, an excellent 36-minute video essay hosted by UCLA professor Janet Bergstrom that manages to cover the lack of much else on the disc.
+While speaking over scenes from films, photographs, documents, letters, notes, and sketches, Bergstrom first covers von Sternberg’s early life and how he managed to get into film.
+She covers his first film, The Salvation Hunters and how it was seen and praised by Charlie Chaplin who picked it up to distribute through United Artists.
 From there von Sternberg moved on to other projects, though nothing really took off, Chaplin even seeming to want to bury one of his films, A Woman of the Sea.
 She then gets into his move to Paramount, and how he came to become the director of Underworld.
-From this point Bergstrom concentrates on the film, giving a very detailed history of its productions, and problems the film’s writer, Ben Hecht, had with the finished product (finding it a little sentimental.)
-She analyzes some of the differences between the finished film and the final script, and how von Sternberg made the changes to make the film more visual, breaking down a few sequences.
-She has plenty of drawings and notes present, and even quotes from those that knew or worked with the director, including Evelyn Brent, who played as “Feathers,” who goes into great detail about working with “Joe” and her admiration of him.
-She then covers the advertising, it’s release (the film becoming a surprise hit for Paramount) and then immediate jobs von Sternberg got after that (including having to reedit von Stroheim’s The Wedding March).
+From this point Bergstrom concentrates on the film, giving a very detailed history of its productions, and problems the film’s writer, Ben Hecht, had with the finished product (finding it a little sentimental).
+She analyzes some of the differences between the finished film and the final script, and how von Sternberg made these script changes to make the film more visual, Bergstrom even breaking down some scenes.
+She has plenty of drawings and notes present, and even quotes from those that knew or worked with the director, including Evelyn Brent (“Feathers” in the film), who goes into great detail about working with “Joe” and her admiration of him.
+She then covers the advertising, it’s release (the film becoming a surprise hit for Paramount) and then immediate jobs von Sternberg got after that (including having to re-edit von Stroheim’s The Wedding March).
 In it’s 36-minute runtime it does an outstanding job covering the film’s making and von Sternberg’s early career.

-Another supplement is then found on the second disc, which presents The Last Command.
-On this disc Tag Gallagher provides another one of his visual essays, this one entitled Von Sternberg Till ‘29 and running 35-minutes.
-Similar to the visual essay by Janet Bergstrom on the first disc, Gallagher covers the director’s early life and then quickly moves to his feature film, The Salvation Hunters, and his brief working relationship with Charlie Chaplin.
-From there Gallagher focuses on the films in this set, offering an analysis and breakdown of many sequences from the three films and his first film, The Salvation Hunters, with clips from all, showing how von Sternberg had an early grasp on film language.
-He talks about how the director displays emotions, talks about his framing, use of sets (including how the placement of items in the foreground affect the feel of a scene,) light and shadow, and even gets into great detail how cigarettes come into play in each of the films in this set.
-Mixed in are plenty of photos and archival film footage, and he offers plenty of quotes from von Sternberg.
+The Last Command is found on disc 2, and it too only has one feature: a visual essay by Tag Gallagher called Von Sternberg Till ‘29.
+Like the visual essay by Janet Bergstrom on the previous disc, Gallagher covers the director’s early life and then quickly moves to his first feature film, The Salvation Hunters, and his brief working relationship with Charlie Chaplin.
+From there Gallagher focuses on the films in this set, offering an analysis and breakdown of many sequences from the three films along with The Salvation Hunters—with clips from all—showing how von Sternberg had an early grasp on film language.
+He talks about how the director conveys emotions visually, talks about his framing, use of sets (including how the placement of items in the foreground affect the feel of a scene), light and shadow, and even gets into detail how cigarettes come into play in each of the films.
+Mixed in are plenty of photos and archival film footage, and Gallgher provides plenty of quotes from von Sternberg.
 As with all of Gallagher’s visual essays it’s an exceptional and intriguing one.
 The lack of much else may seem disappointing but this 35-minute piece does a solid job making up for the absence of other features on the disc.

-The third disc, presenting The Docks of New York, presents a great inclusion, an interview with director Josef von Sternberg, recorded in Sweden in 1969.
-Running 40-minutes, and presented in a mix of Swedish and English (with optional English subtitles for the Swedish spoken,) it’s a fairly candid interview with the director as he talks about his early silent work and his later work with Marlene Dietrich, though the latter to a small degree.
-It focuses on a few of his films, primarily The Salvation Hunters, Underworld, the unfinished I, Claudius, and even Anathan (it even has clips for all of the films, including a finished sequence from I, Claudius.)
+Disc 3 presents The Docks of New York and with it one will find a rather wonderful interview with Josef von Sternberg, recorded in Sweden in 1969.
+Running 40-minutes, and presented in a mix of Swedish and English (with optional English subtitles for the Swedish spoken,) it’s a fairly candid interview as the director talks about his early silent work and his later work with Marlene Dietrich, though the latter to a small degree.
+It focuses on a few of his films, primarily The Salvation Hunters, Underworld, the unfinished I, Claudius, and even Anatahan (it even has clips from all of the films, including a finished sequence from I, Claudius).
 But the interview gets especially good when they start looking at the Swedish posters for his early films with the director recalling the films and the actors he worked with.
-And similar to a feature found on Criterion’s The Scarlet Empress (and a feature in Indicator’s von Sternberg/Dietrich set), von Sternberg then gives a demonstration of his lighting technique.
-In all a great inclusion on Criterion’s part and most definitely worth viewing.
+And similar to a feature found on Criterion’s original DVD edition of The Scarlet Empress (and a feature in Indicator’s von Sternberg/Dietrich set), von Sternberg then gives a demonstration of his lighting technique.